Key takeaways for Electron Devices

 2. Inductor Energy Storage

 Inductors store energy in a magnetic field, resisting changes in current flow.
-The energy stored (
+The energy stored (E) is a function of the inductance (L) and the current (I):

 1. The Shockley Diode Equation